Matii178/Sensors_Libraries/AM2320/README.md

 This file contains declaration of every AM2320 function and definition of slave address

 ## AM2320.c
-this file contains body of every function that is commented in a following name to make it easier to understand:
+this file contains body of every function that is commented in a following way to make it easier to understand:
 * @brief - short description of function's purpose
 * @param - described parameters, starting from the leftmost
 * @retval - returning value

 ## example.c
-this file contains example of creation the AM2320 object and how it is supposed to be used.
+this file contains example of creation the AM2320 object and how data from it is read and extracted.

-#### Additional info:
+### Additional info:
 Function AM2320_read(..) inserts HAL_DELAY(100), due to errors connected to sensor being read too often.
 I tried more elegant way using HAL_I2C_isDeviceReady(..) but it could not resolve the problem.
 Implementation of these HAL_DELAYs' ensures that user will not read sensor too often making it crash.